astralmemories/permissions_by_path/README.md

 And you have two teams that should have limited access to different paths inside the same website.
 The **Marketing** team should have limited access to publish and edit pages within the **/news** path, and the **Help Desk** team should have limited access to publish and edit pages within the **/helpdesk** path.

+Assign the **Limited Content Editor** role to all the team members of both teams.

 **Marketing:**
 - marketing-user1
 - marketing-user2